Thursday, January 6, 2022

 ½ c water

-2 Tbs corn starch
+2 Tbs corn starch (or AP flour)

 Set your instant pot to sauté.
 Once warmed, add EVOO and allow it to heat up, slightly smoking.
 Place half the meat in the pot to sear.
 After a few minutes, flip it to the other side.
 Remove and set aside in a bowl, then follow the steps for the rest of the meat.
 This will take a couple of batches so juices don’t build up and stop the searing process.
 Once all the meat is seared, heat the pot up again and brown the onion.
 After a few minutes, add the garlic and cook for just one more minute.